Home

 • Stir in the whipping cream until bubbly.

-• Stir in half of the parmesan cheese.
+• Stir in half of the Parmesan cheese.

 • Plate the spaghetti and top with the vegetable mixture.